pairing4good/academy/002-intro-comp-sci/004-sratch-program.md

 1. `char` represents a single character that converts to a ASCII number
 1. `float` has a precision problem
 1. `double` should be used if you need to hold large amounts of precision
+1. `void` is a type but not a data type.
+Think of `void` as a placeholder for nothing.
+1. `boolean` is a primative data type in Java that holds the value `true` or `false`
 1. _See the cheat sheet in the resources for a complete list of Java data types._